franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

 - Make sure that the bucket `processed_data_bucket` cannot be public.
 - Create a policy `processed_data_bucket_access_policy` that allows the users assuming the role `processed_data_access_role` to read and write in the `processed_data_bucket`.

+## Route 53:

+# How to Create a SFTP User:

+- Log in to the AWS console as a member of the group `transfer-server-user-mangement_group`
+- Go to the Transfer server `edentred-sftp_server`.
+- Create a new user. **You need the public SSH key for that user**
+- Make sure that the user will
+    - Use the bucket `raw_data_bucket`.
+    - Use the role `raw_data_uploader_role`.
+    - Use the prefix `ticketxpress-events`.
+    - Is restricted.

+# The Tests to check that all is working as intended:

+## Test the SFTP Server:

+You first need to create a

+## Test the Cloudwatch Logs:

 # How it works:

 Update the variables in the file `vars.tf`